Ethical Trekking

 2. Small Groups, Big Respect

-We keep our groups small to reduce trail erosion, limit wildlife disturbance, and create a more intimate, mindful experience in Patagonia’s fragile ecosystems.
+We keep groups small to reduce trail erosion, limit wildlife disturbance, and create a more intimate, mindful experience in our fragile ecosystems.

 3. Support Local Communities

-We proudly work with local guides, porters, and suppliers from the Puerto Natales region—ensuring tourism directly benefits the people who call this land home.
+We proudly work with local guides, porters, and suppliers from Puerto Natales, Zimbabwe, Papua New Guinea, South Africa regions—ensuring tourism directly benefits the people who call these lands home.

 4. Cultural & Environmental Education

-Our expert guides—like Pablo—bring the landscape to life through knowledge of botany, wildlife, and Patagonian heritage.
+Our expert guides—like Pablo and Pam—bring the landscape to life through knowledge of botany, wildlife, culture and heritage.
 Every trek becomes a deeper connection to the land.

 5. Responsible Camping & Lodging

-We use designated campsites and eco-conscious accommodations to reduce environmental strain on the park.
+Ancestral uses designated campsites and eco-conscious accommodations to reduce environmental strain on the parks.

 6. Fair & Ethical Treatment of Staff